Test case prioritization using test case diversification and fault-proneness estimations: Background

 \subsection{Defect Prediction}

 Software faults are an inevitable part of the development process.
-These faults are known to happen for certain reasons such as addition or change to the software features, lack of tests and documentation, high level of dependence between units, and faulty designs.
+These faults happen for various reasons such as the addition or modification of the software features, lack of tests and documentation, high level of dependence between units, and faulty designs.

-Modern software tools can track and record occurrences of each fault.
-As the cause behind most code faults is related to a limited set of known or unknown generic faults, it is reasonable to generalize the pattern using the previously recorded samples.
+Modern software development tools can track and record occurrences of each fault.
+As the cause behind most code faults is related to a limited set of known or unknown generic fault patterns, it is reasonable to generalize the pattern using the previously recorded samples.

-There are usually four major steps to a defect prediction method\cite{nam2014survey}: \begin{enumerate} \item{Feature extraction}: In this step, each unit of code (package, file, class, or method) is analyzed and various metrics are extracted from the unit.
-The result of this step is a feature vector for each unit plus a label that indicates whether the unit contains bugs or not. \item{Feature Engineering}: In order to maximize the quality of defect prediction algorithms.
-The extracted features should be manipulated in accordance with the machine learning algorithm.
-This step includes removing unused features, normalization, and sampling. \item{Model learning}: A machine learning algorithm is selected to predict faulty code based on previous versions.
+There are usually four major steps to a defect prediction method~\cite{nam2014survey}: \begin{enumerate} \item{Feature extraction}: In this step, each unit of code (package, file, class, or method) is analyzed and various metrics are extracted from the unit.
+The result of this step is a feature vector for each unit plus a label that indicates whether the unit contains bugs or not. \item{Data preprocessing}: To maximize the quality of defect prediction algorithms, the extracted data should be manipulated in accordance with the machine learning algorithm.
+This step includes removing unnecessary features, normalization, and sampling. \item{Model learning}: A machine learning algorithm is selected to predict faulty code based on previous versions.
 The extracted feature vectors are then fed to the machine learning algorithm.
 A small portion of the training samples is reserved for validation.
 The choice of the algorithm is made based on the quality of the predictions made by the model on the validation set.
-Prediction quality is then validated by the model's performance on the test set. \item{Prediction}: The last step is to predict defects on unseen samples.
-In this step, each new unit of code is labeled with a fault proneness score which indicates the plausibility of a defect in the unit. \end{enumerate}
+Prediction quality is then evaluated by the model's performance on the test set. \item{Prediction}: The last step is to predict defects in unseen samples.
+In this step, each new unit of code is labeled with a fault-proneness score, indicating the plausibility of a defect in the unit. \end{enumerate}